ryan-mcclue/unsw/anat2521/anatomy.md

-process means extension? fossa means depression? foramen means hole? articular means joint (where two bones meet)?
+process means extension? fossa means depression? foramen means hole? articular means joint (where two bones meet)? tuberosity means roundness condyle is tuberosity near end of long bone? subcutaneous means under the skin

 (these depend on point of reference)
 Up or Below: superior (closer to head), inferior (closer to feet) Front/Behind: anterior/ventral (front), posterior/dorsal (behind)
 Middle: medial (closer to middle), lateral
 Limb Connection to Torso: proximal (closer to point of attachment), distal

+length is longest side. longitudinal is running lengthwise

+things like hip, sacral ... are not fused until adulthood

 3 - 5 segments in coccyx?